xtianbong/mben6270/README.md

 <h2>Step 1</h2>

 You have multiple options to set up a web server locally.
+I'll give you two.

 **Python Built-in Web Server**